DannyDouglass/LeanUx/README.md

     $ cd api/bin
     $ ./node.sh

+**NOTE:** You can execute the script from any directory.
+It knows how to locate it's current directory and resolve all paths relative to that location.

 You should see node launch the application on port `3000` unless you override it on the shell or `export` a variable in `~/.bashrc or ~/.bash_profile`:

     $ PORT=5000 ./node.sh